videlec/page_ouaibe/webpage/articles/flatsurf.md

     0 1 2 3 4 5 6 5
     7 6 4 7 3 2 1 0

-It is possible to build the coding of a self-similar interval exchange transformation using periodic paths in the Rauzy diagram.
+Once you have a permutation, you can construct the associated Rauzy diagram.
+They can in turn be used to create self-similar interval exchange transformations from a loop.

     :::pycon
     >>> p = iet.Permutation('a b c d', 'd c b a')
     >>> R = p.rauzy_diagram()
     >>> g = R.path(p, 0, 1, 1, 0, 1, 0, 1, 1, 0, 1)
+    >>> T = g.self_similar_iet()
+    >>> T
+    Interval exchange transformation of [0, a[ with permutation a b c d
+    d c b a

+In the path `0` corresponds to top Rauzy induction and `1` to bottom.
+The number `a` that appears in the interval `[0, a[` of the interval exchange string above is  a number field element (all computations at this stage are done exactly).

+    :::pycon
+    >>> la, lb, lc, ld = T.lengths()
+    >>> (4*lb^2 - 10*lb - 5).is_zero()
+    True

+You can extract other information from the loop `g` such as the substitution whose fixed point gives the coding of the orbit of the point `0` under the interval exchange transformation

+    :::pycon
     >>> s = g.substitution()
     >>> s
     WordMorphism: a->adbbd, b->adbbdbbd, c->adbcbcbd, d->adbcbd
     >>> s.fixed_point('a')
     word: adbbdadbcbdadbbdbbdadbbdbbdadbcbdadbbdad...

+The fact that the above infinite word is the coding of `0` can be checked via

+    :::pycon
+    >>> x = 0
+    >>> for _ in range(30):
+    ...     print T.in_which_interval(x),
+    ...     x = T(x)
+    a d b b d a d b c b d a d b b d b b d a d b b d b b d a d b

-In the path `0` corresponds to top Rauzy induction and `1` to bottom.
-The above example is exceptional since there are two eigenvalues `1` (while the generic spectrum is simple by Avila-Viana)
+The example we choose is exceptional since there are two eigenvalues `1` (while the generic spectrum is simple by A. Avila M. Viana "Simplicity of Lyapunov
+spectra: proof of the Zorich-Kontsevich conjecture" 2007)

     :::pycon
     >>> g.matrix().eigenvalues()